 - 1. Providing Oral Comments During Meeting.
-To provide comments during the meeting, join the Zoom meeting by computer, mobile phone, or dial-in number.
+To provide comments in real time during the meeting, join the Zoom meeting by computer, mobile phone, or dial-in number.
 On Zoom video conference by computer or mobile phone, use the "Raise Hand" feature.
 This will notify the Secretary that you wish to speak during a specific item on the agenda or during non-agenda Public Comment.
-If joining the meeting using the Zoom dial-in number, you can raise your hand by pressing 9.
+If joining the meeting using the Zoom dial-in number, you can raise your hand by pressing \9.
 Comments will be limited to three (3) minutes - 2.
 Written Comments.
-Written public comments must be submitted prior to the start of the meeting to lpeoples@chulavistaca.gov.
+In order to provide written public comments, your comments must be submitted prior to the start of the meeting to lpeoples@chulavistaca.gov.
 Please indicate whether your comment is on a specific agenda item or a non-agenda item.
 Comments are limited to four hundred (400) words.
-It is requested that comments and other information be provided at least two (2) hours before the start of the meeting.
+Please submit written comments at least two (2) hours before the start of the meeting.
 All comments received by such time will be provided to the Committee members in writing.
-In the discretion of the Chair, the first five (5) comments received on each agenda item, or on non-agenda matters, may be read into the record at the meeting.
-Comments received after the two (2) hour limit will be collected, sent to the Finance Committee members in writing, and be part of the public record.
+At the discretion of the Chair, the first five (5) comments received on each agenda item, or on non-agenda matters, may be read into the record at the meeting.
+Comments received less than two (2) hours prior to the start of the meeting will be collected, sent to the Finance Committee members in writing, and made part of the public record.

-When providing comments to the Finance Committee, it is requested that you provide your name and city of residence for the record.
-Those commenting are requested to address their comments to the Finance Committee members through the Chair.
-If you have anything that you wish to be distributed to the Commission/JPA, please provide it to the Secretary via lpeoples@chulavistaca.gov, who will distribute the information to the members.
+When providing comments to the Finance Committee, please provide your name and city of residence for the record.
+If you have a written record that you wish to distribute to the Commission/JPA, please provide it to the Secretary via lpeoples@chulavistaca.gov, who will distribute the record to the members.
+With limited exceptions, all records distributed to the Commission/JPA Board or any Committee of the Board become public records upon distribution.